stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 of a parent component based on the parent components topology, so we had a parent-to-child mapping (one to many).
-Storing the reverse child-to-parent mapping was avoided to reduce memory (particularly in the case of uniform refinement) as it often was not necessary, but a growing need for it -- particularly in the case of sparse feature-adaptive refinement -- lead to it being included.
+Storing the reverse child-to-parent mapping was avoided to reduce memory (particularly in the case of uniform refinement) as it often was not necessary, but a growing need for it, particularly in the case of sparse feature-adaptive refinement, lead to it being included.

 Data flexibility
 ****************

-One of the advantages of the structure-of-arrays representation in both VtrLevel and Refinement is that we can make more dynamic choices about what type of data we choose to allocate and use based on needs.
-For instance, we can choose between maintaining the parent-child or child-parent mapping in VtrRefinement, or both if needed, and we can remove one if no longer necessary.
+One of the advantages of the structure-of-arrays representation in both *VtrLevel* and Refinement is that we can make more dynamic choices about what type of data we choose to allocate and use based on needs.
+For instance, we can choose between maintaining the parent-child or child-parent mapping in *VtrRefinement*, or both if needed, and we can remove one if no longer necessary.
 An active example of this is uniform refinement: if we only require the face-vertex list at the finest subdivision level, there is no need to generate a complete topological description of that level (as would be required of more traditional representations), and given that level is 4x the magnitude of its parent, the savings are considerable.

 Currently there is nothing specific to a subdivision scheme in the refinement other than the type of topological splitting to apply.
 The refinement does